DETAILED ACTION

 a body comprising a single imaging end and a single non-imaging end (fig 8, 0033, 0034; see the probe body 10; wherein arrays can be positioned side by side within a single imaging distal end);

-a second array comprising a second plurality of transducer elements disposed on the imaging end, wherein each the first array and the second array are longitudinally aligned with each other and separated by a colinear space free of elements [0034, figs 8, 9A; see array 80L at the distal end aligned with first array 80H, and separated from array 80H by colinear space without any elements];
+a low frequency second array comprising a second plurality of transducer elements and a different second elevation center, disposed on the imaging end, wherein each of the arrays are longitudinally aligned with each other and separated by a colinear space free of elements and have respective parallel longitudinal axes [0034, figs 8; see array 80L at the distal end aligned with first array 80H in the alternative configuration of figure 8 of high and low frequency arrays side-by-side in the distal end of a probe “with one distal end”, wherein this alternative configuration and the configuration of figure 9A show the array at a second elevation center with a longitudinal axis parallel to that of the other array];

 a circuit connected to the first plurality of transducer elements and the second plurality of transducer elements; wherein the circuit is capable of activating, in a mutually exclusive manner, the first plurality of transducer elements and the second plurality of transducer elements [0034, fig 8; see circuit 84 wherein the arrays are independently activated manually or automatically].

-Van Alphen discloses all features including an arrangement (fig 8) with two distal ends separated by a colinear spacing that is outside the body of the probe and another arrangement where arrays are disposed in a single distal imaging end, but does not disclose whether or not there is a colinear space between the arrays in this alternative arrangement.
+Van Alphen discloses all features including an arrangement (fig 8) with two distal ends separated by a colinear spacing that is outside the body of the probe, another arrangement where arrays are disposed in a single distal imaging end, and an arrangement of the two arrays disposed adjacent one another with parallel axis (fig 9A), but does not disclose whether or not there is a colinear space between the arrays in the alternative arrangement.
 However, Smith teaches of an imaging probe with a plurality of arrays on a single imaging end of the probe wherein the arrays are separated by a colinear spacing [0057; see the arrays 12A-C inside probe housing 14].
 It would have been obvious to the skilled artisan to modify Van Alphen, to have a spacing between the arrays as taught by Smith, as such an arrangement is well known and would facilitate securing the arrays within the housing.

 Re claim 2: Van Alphen discloses the first array forms a first beam from a first surface and the second array forms a second beam from a second surface, where the probe includes a unitary lens covering both surfaces [0035, fig 9A; see the array having a unitary lens covering both surfaces].